eneshecan/whatsapp-for-linux/README.md

 ### Local installation
-If you want to install it locally, use `make install` inside the build directory after building (You'll probably need administrator privileges for the installation).
+If you want to install it locally, use `make install` inside the build directory after building (You'll probably need administrator privileges for this).

-## Install
+## Using whatsapp-for-linux
 Check out [releases](https://github.com/eneshecan/whatsapp-for-linux/releases) for available packages.